Wireless & Radio certification testing

 Wireless radio testing certification, approval and compliance requirements for CE

 Radio and wireless products sold in the European market must be CE marked.
-The product must comply with the ‘Radio Equipment Directive’ (RED).
-The ‘RED’ Directive replaced the ‘Radio and Telecommunications’ (R&TTE) Directive.
+The product must comply with the ‘Radio Equipment Directive’ (RED) as published in the official journal of the European Union.
+The ‘RED’ Directive replaced the ‘Radio telecommunication terminal equipment’ (R&TTE) Directive.
 Which either ended or was phased out for certain products between 13/07/2016 to the 12/07/2017.
 Any product containing a radio transmitter and or receiver most likely will fall under RED.
 The Declaration of Conformity (DoC) for any Radio Equipment Directive (RED) product requires only the RED directive to be listed.
 But, the Low Voltage Directive LVD and EMC requirements will still need to be satisfied.
 Testing includes both radio parameter/performance testing that may include the following tests: